ray0130/Mental-Health-of-U.S.-Citizens-During-the-COVID-19-Pandemic/README.md

-# What are the contributing factors to poor mental health in U.S?
+# Mental Health of U.S. Citizens During the COVID-19 Pandemic

 For this report, we used the US GSS 2021 data to better understand factors that may affect American's mental health.